Aleksandr Mostovoi: Alavés

 Having not played for over eight months, and at the age of 36, Mostovoi signed a contract with Dmitry Pietrman's Deportivo Alavés in early March 2005, initially until the end of the second level campaign.
-His first and only game came in a league game against Cádiz CF in which he came on as a substitute, in the 78th minute – he scored the Basques' only goal (and nearly added a second) in an eventual 1–3 defeat.
+His first, and only, game came in a league game against Cádiz CF in which he came on as a substitute, in the 78th minute – he scored the Basques' only goal (and nearly added a second) in an eventual 1–3 defeat.

 Having been with the club for only 30 days, Mostovoi told the club directors of his intention to retire claiming he was suffering from back problems.

 International career

 Mostovoi played for the Soviet national team, the CIS and Russia internationally.
 In another temper tantrum, he was sent home by team manager Georgi Yartsev during the latter's trip to UEFA Euro 2004, after questioning his methods.
 He played in the Euro 1996 and the 1994 FIFA World Cup and was also picked for the 2002 World Cup, but did not play in the latter tournament due to injury.

 Mostovoi's exclusion from Euro 2004's national squad happened after the 0–1 group stage loss to Spain.
-Supposedly, the player talked with the media after the match and gave an interview saying that Yartsev was not a good coach and did not understand anything.
-This was later proven false, after Mostovoi gave another interview and explained he merely said that Yartsev overworked the players during practice, so they didn't have the necessary energy to play well in matches.
-All in all, group morale dropped after the incident, and Russia lost the second game to hosts Portugal.
+Supposedly, the player talked with the media after the match and gave an interview saying that Yartsev was not a good coach, this was later proven false, after Mostovoi gave another interview and explained he merely said that Yartsev overworked the players during practice, so they didn't have the necessary energy to play well in matches.
+Group morale dropped after the incident, and Russia lost the second game to hosts Portugal.

 In 2009, Mostovoi was part of the Russia squad that won the Legends Cup.

 Style of play

-A talented attacking midfielder, Mostovoi was known for his technical ability as well as his temperamental character.
-A quick, agile, creative, and mobile advanced playmaker, Mostovoi was also tactically versatile, and capable of playing in several midfield and offensive positions.
-His preferred position was in a free role as a classic number 10, but he was also used in central midfield and as a winger on occasion.
-Mostovoi was renowned in particular for his first touch and speed on the ball, as well as his timing, interpretation of space and dribbling skills, which enabled him to get past defenders; he was also highly regarded for his vision and precise passing.
-Capable of both scoring and assisting goals, he had a penchant for scoring goals from distance.
+An attacking midfielder, Mostovoi was known for his technical ability as well as his character.
+An advanced playmaker, Mostovoi was tactically versatile, and capable of playing in several midfield and offensive positions.
+His preferred position was in a free role as a classic number 10, but he was also used in central midfield and as a winger.
+Mostovoi was renowned for his first touch and speed on the ball, as well as his timing, interpretation of space and dribbling skills, which enabled him to get past defenders.